markround/tiller/README-zookeeper.md

   - file
 ```

 Note that the ordering is significant.
-In the above example, values from the Zookeeper data source will take precedence over YAML files, but templates loaded from files will take precedence over templates stored in Zookeeper.
+In the above example, values from the ZooKeeper data source will take precedence over YAML files, but templates loaded from files will take precedence over templates stored in ZooKeeper.
 You should tweak this as appropriate for your environment.

-You also do not need to enable both plugins; for example you may just want to retrieve values for your templates from zookeeper, but continue to use files to store your actual template content.
+You also do not need to enable both plugins; for example you may just want to retrieve values for your templates from ZooKeeper, but continue to use files to store your actual template content.

 # Configuring
 Configuration for this plugin is placed inside a "zookeeper" block.
 This can either be included in the main `common.yaml` file, or in a per-environment file inside the `common:` block.
 See the main [README.md](https://github.com/markround/tiller/blob/master/README.md#common-configuration) for more information on this.